Aditya-11/BrewV-Videoplayer/README.md

 - [x] The signal to volume slider at the time of gesture 3 and 4.
 - [ ] Creating the setup file.
 - [ ] Include some better gestures to improve the user experience.
+- [ ] Keyboard interrupt based start of the application